-With boss running for president, Bloomberg News sets rules
+Bloomberg entry into presidential race raises ethics issues

 “There is no point in trying to claim that covering this presidential campaign will be easy for a newsroom that has built up its reputation for independence in part by not writing about ourselves,” Micklethwait wrote.

-Bloomberg started the news service in 1990 to complement the financial information he sold to customers.
-It has since expanded, with its news available in many formats, including a television and radio network, and Bloomberg Businessweek magazine.
+Bloomberg started his news service in 1990 to complement the financial information he sold to customers.
+It has since expanded, with its news available in many formats, including a television and radio network and Bloomberg Businessweek magazine.

+The entry of Bloomberg into the presidential race also raises potential conflict-of-interest questions involving his extensive business holdings, which go well beyond his news service.
+Bloomberg’s businesses, which include selling financial data services, employ more than 19,000 people in 69 countries.

+Experts say those holdings could create financial conflicts stemming from Bloomberg’s policy positions, both domestic and foreign, unless he takes decisive action to formally remove himself from his businesses.

+Senior advisers for Bloomberg did not immediately answer questions Sunday about whether he would create a firewall of some sort between himself and his many entities, including his foundation based in Manhattan.

+When asked about potential conflicts of interest when he was considering a run earlier in the year, Bloomberg had pledged to “separate myself” from his foundation and private businesses should he launch a campaign.
+On Sunday, though, it was unclear whether he was still committed to doing so and how specifically he might separate himself from his many business interests.

-Micklethwait said Bloomberg reporters will cover polls, policies and how the Bloomberg campaign is doing much like it does for all candidates.
-But it will not do investigative stories on Bloomberg and, to be fair, any Democratic contenders.
-It will continue to investigate the Trump administration, he said.
+At his news service, Micklethwait said, Bloomberg reporters will still cover polls, policies and how the Bloomberg campaign is faring, much as it does for all candidates.
+But it will not do investigative stories on Bloomberg — or, to be fair, on any of the other Democratic contenders.
+It will continue to investigate the Trump administration, however, he said.
+Micklethwait noted that the situation is different because Trump is already president and so the work of his administration is fair game.

 If other credible news organizations do investigative stories on Bloomberg or other Democrats, the news service will summarize them or publish them in full, he said.

-“We will not hide them,” he said.
+“We will not hide them,” Micklethwait said.

-To anyone who believes the news service shouldn’t cover Bloomberg at all, he said Bloomberg News “has handle these conflicts before — and proved our independence.”
+To anyone who thinks the news service shouldn’t cover Bloomberg at all, he said Bloomberg News “has handled these conflicts before — and proved our independence.”

 The situation presents an ethical tightrope.
 When Bloomberg was considering a candidacy in 2016, the news service’s politics news director in Washington, Kathy Kiely, quit and said she did not feel she could do her job without covering Bloomberg aggressively.

-“Good journalism is easy,” she wrote in a Washington Post column at the time.
-“You just need to be willing to bite the hand that feeds you.”
+It’s good that the news service has a structure in place to consider issues as they arise, said Kelly McBride, senior vice president at Poynter and chair of the Craig Newmark Center for Ethics and Leadership.
+But every day they will have to consider tough decisions about how to cover the candidacy, she said.

+“I can’t imagine that they’re not going to have to deal with the temptation of self-censorship,” she said.

 The Bloomberg Opinion service will no longer carry unsigned editorials, since they usually reflected Bloomberg’s point of view.
-It will continue to run opinions by columnist and some columns from outsiders, although none of the latter will be about the campaign.
+It will continue to run opinions by columnists and some columns from outsiders, although none of the latter will be about the campaign.

 David Shipley, who has overseen Bloomberg Opinion as its senior executive editor, is leaving to join the campaign, Micklethwait said.
 Some other members of the editorial board will also take leaves of absence, he said.